casontek/oneport-task-management-system/README.md

 6. To run test make sure your environment file is included
 7. Run test : `npm test`

+## Build and run with docker
+1. delete the node_module folder if exist on the project directory
+2. docker build `docker built -t task-manager-app`
+3. run app `docker run -p 7000:7000 task-manager-app`

 ## Usage
 1. Register a new account or log in with existing credentials.
 2. Create new tasks by providing necessary details such as title, description, tags, etc.